ianwagner/CreativeCoding/readme.md

 Creative Coding
 Professor Dan Wilcox

-/Users/ianwagner/Desktop/screenshot.png

-Project 1.
+exercise 1.
 Face
 draws a spooked face
 the pupils will follow the mouse position press the mouse to turn on the light

-Project 2.
+exercise 2.
 Interaction and Animation animates three triangles and a cube by rotating them in 3D space with the mouse position

-project 3.
+exercise 3.
 Addons
 Utilizes ofxFaceTracker to “censor” the viewers eyes.

+project 1:
+Uses ofbox2d to randomly generate japanese inspured flowers

+project 2:
 FINAL:
 Requires a kinect, uses Dan Wilcox's QDTracker for overhead tracking.
 The prgram draws a skitish butterfly that flies away if you get too close.